 If Collegium were being founded from scratch today, what would we want it to do?

-In place our normal 2017 summer colloquy, Collegium will hold a larger, though shorter conference — a “Pause at 25” to examine the state of Catholic higher education today, and to consider our future work.
-Each Collegium member school is invited to send a team of three participants this year, providing a chance for alumni/ae to re-engage with Collegium.
-Each team of alumni/ae include one early-career faculty member and one mid-career faculty member.
-We also ask that each school send one senior academic administrator — someone who may or may not be a Collegium alumnus/a, but who can think about the links between mission and teaching and learning, and who is in a position to implement change on campus.
+In place our normal 2017 summer colloquy, Collegium held a larger, though shorter conference — a “Pause at 25” to examine the state of Catholic higher education today, and to consider our future work.
+The Pause at 25 was held in June 2017 at St. Catherine University, St. Paul, Minnesota.
+Each Collegium member school sent a team of three participants this year, providing a chance for alumni/ae to re-engage with Collegium.
+Each team of alumni/ae included one early-career faculty member and one mid-career faculty member.
+We also asked that each school send one senior academic administrator — someone who may or may not be a Collegium alumnus/a, but who could think about the links between mission and teaching and learning, and who is in a position to implement change on campus.

-At the Pause we have some opportunity to renew ourselves and celebrate what our work together has meant, but our time is primarily intended to assess some of the major challenges that face us today in terms of mission and to imagine new ways forward.
-On our first full day together, panels of leaders in Catholic higher education will examine several aspects of the “ecology” of Catholic higher education today: structural challenges (e.g., with higher education under financial squeeze, relying on temporary, part-time adjuncts, and many more courses being taught online, how do we develop a meaningful, mission-oriented community?
-How do Catholic colleges navigate their own vision amidst so many outside accrediting voices that want to narrow what we do?), religio-cultural challenges (increasing religious indifference, a different position for the church in the world), and changes in academe (e.g., persistent cultural devaluation of the liberal arts that were long used as a means of communicating major themes of Catholic identity, intensifying trends toward sepcialization.)
+At the Pause we had some opportunity to renew ourselves and celebrate what our work together has meant, but our time was primarily intended to assess some of the major challenges that face us today in terms of mission and to imagine new ways forward.
+On our first full day together, panels of leaders in Catholic higher education examined several aspects of the “ecology” of Catholic higher education today: structural challenges (e.g., with higher education under financial squeeze, relying on temporary, part-time adjuncts, and many more courses being taught online, how do we develop a meaningful, mission-oriented community?
+How do Catholic colleges navigate their own vision amidst so many outside accrediting voices that want to narrow what we do?), religio-cultural challenges (increasing religious indifference, a different position for the church in the world), and changes in academe (e.g., persistent cultural devaluation of the liberal arts that were long used as a means of communicating major themes of Catholic identity, intensifying trends toward specialization.)